goettlic/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 |scaleBar| :guilabel:`Scale Bar` adds a simple scale bar to the map canvas.
 You can control the style and placement, as well as the labelling of the bar.
+The scale bar will sized to one quarter of the width of the map canvas.
 The scale bar respects the active :ref:`project's distance unit <measurements_ellipsoid>` as defined in :menuselection:`Project properties --> General --> Units for distance measurement`.